-Matan, like many of the youth, described the school as characterized by high engagement in a lot of discipline, low expectations of the teachers, and lack of acquisition of academic and cultural capital, which are critical to the upward mobility of individuals from a low socio-economic class (Lareau, 2015).
+Matan, like many of the youth, described the school in terms of its high engagement in discipline, the low expectations of the teachers, and the lack of acquisition of academic and cultural capital, all of which are critical to the upward mobility of low-SES individuals (Lareau, 2015).

 Experiences of participating in professional soccer: "Thanks to soccer, I am a human being and not a problematic child who gets involved in crime."

-All the youth described in detail during the interviews how soccer, and being professional soccer players, plays a central role in their own self-definitions.
-The following sentences were prevalent in interviews in this context: "Soccer is everything I am"; "I am soccer, there is nothing else"; "There is nothing else that suits me in life"; "The only thing I'm good at in life is soccer"; "I do not know how to do anything other than soccer"; "Soccer is my whole life"; "Thanks to soccer I am a human being."
+During the interviews, all the adolescents described in detail how soccer and being professional soccer players play a central role in their own self-definitions.
+The following comments were prevalent in the interviews: "Soccer is everything I am;" "I am soccer, there is nothing else;" "There is nothing else that suits me in life;" "The only thing I'm good at in life is soccer;" "I do not know how to do anything other than play soccer;" "Soccer is my whole life;" and "Thanks to soccer I am a human being."
 Danny (aged 13) described it this way:

 Soccer is in my heart.
 I live and breathe it every day ...
-I breathe and live it from a very, very young age ...
+I breathe and lived it from a very, very young age ...
 If you slice open my vein now, you'll see soccer there.

-Not only did the youth convey that soccer is central to their self-concept, that soccer is the only occupation they are good at and that they are unable to think of another major occupation or identity characteristic, but also that soccer is responsible for their positive qualities or what can be called, following the youths’ descriptions, "Thanks to soccer" : "Thanks to soccer I am a good person"; "Thanks to soccer I have discipline"; "Thanks to soccer people appreciate me"; "Thanks to soccer I'm calm"; "Thanks to soccer my life is full, and I have real meaning."
-Eyal (aged 14) described it this way: "From a young age I play soccer.
+The interviewees conveyed that soccer is central to their self-concept, is the only occupation they are good at, and that they are unable to think of another major occupation or identity characteristic.
+They also expressed that soccer is responsible for their positive qualities and for everything they are grateful for: "Thanks to soccer, I am a good person;" "Thanks to soccer, I have discipline;" "Thanks to soccer, people appreciate me;" "Thanks to soccer, I'm calm;" and "Thanks to soccer, my life is full, and I have real meaning."
+Eyal (aged 14) described it this way: "From a young age, I have played soccer.
 I like it.
 I'm also not that good at other things, maybe that's the only thing I'm good at."
-Moreover, many youths have described how engaging in professional soccer is also responsible for their escape from the self that might have characterized them.
-Yossi (aged 13) described soccer as, "holding me back from being a problematic kid who gets into trouble."
+Moreover, many of the adolescents expressed how being involved in professional soccer is also responsible for being able to escape from the self they might have been.
+Yossi (aged 13) described soccer as "holding me back from being a problematic kid who gets into trouble."
 Chaim (aged 13) offered a similar description:

 As a kid I got upset quickly and could get into a fist fight over nothing.
-Today I know more about controlling myself thanks to soccer ...
+Today, I know more about controlling myself thanks to soccer ...
 I can still get upset a lot during a game, but it’s much better than when I was a kid.

-Ofek (aged 16) related to his possible self (Markus & Nuris, 1986) explicitly and with full confidence had it not been for soccer:
+Ofek (aged 16) expressed his possible self (Markus & Nuris, 1986) in vivid terms and with great conviction were it not for soccer:

 I am telling you this in the most direct way - without soccer I would be a criminal today, a drug dealer or a supermarket thief or something like that.
 This is the fate of many children who live here in our neighborhood.
 This is a difficult neighborhood, a neighborhood of the worst poverty and crime in the northern region.
-Thanks to soccer I am a good person and I have a future.
+Thanks to soccer, I am a good person, and I have a future.